-Net002: The telepresence system is suggested to adapt the quality of media based on the network status.

-{Editor’s Note: Under best-effort network such as Internet which cannot provide strictly guaranteed network QoS, the telepresence system may need to manipulate its video quality based on network status}.
+Net002: The telepresence system should enable adaptation of the quality of media based on the network status.
+For example: Under best-effort network such as Internet which cannot provide strictly guaranteed network QoS, the telepresence system may need to manipulate its video quality based on network status.

-Net003: The telepresence system is suggested to provide a mean to traverse NAT or firewall automatically to assure connectivity of telepresence services with minimal user’s operation.
+Net003: The telepresence system should provide a means to traverse NATs or firewalls automatically to assure connectivity of telepresence services with minimal user operation.

 {Editor’s Note: This requirement needs more discussion.}